 Like uninsured and underinsured insurance for damage to persons, property damage insurance covers property damage in cases where the other driver does not have insurance or carries limited personal property coverage.

-The Vehicle Identification Number, or VIN, represents a vehicle’s identifying number.
+The Vehicle Identification Number, or VIN, is a vehicle’s unique identifying number.
 Each vehicle has a unique VIN that identifies the car make, model, and year of production.